LINC Programs & Projects

 LINC Core IPE Measurement Plan

-The LINC Core IPE Measurement Plan, developed by the LINC Assessment Council with support from the LINC Academic Affairs Council, provides the foundation for all IPE-focused student learning outcomes measurement at UT Health San Antonio.
+The LINC Core IPE Measurement Plan provides the foundation for all IPE-focused student learning outcomes measurement at UT Health San Antonio.
 Our approach consists of four tools administered at three timepoints in a student’s academic career.
 In accordance with the Institute of Medicine’s Interprofessional Learning Continuum Model, these valid and reliable tools measure changes in students’ reactions, attitudes/perceptions, skills and behavior related to IPE and teamwork.

 LINC IPE Activity Repository